Shrecki/treeCoreset/README.md

    ```

 Once the server is launched, any other process can send points to the server, as if part of a stream, request representatives, centroids or even stop the server.
 For convenience, functions in MATLAB are already provided for the client-side.
-Equivalent functions in Python are planned for future release.

 Should you wish to implement a communication in an unsupported language, here are relevant details to consider.
 For any transmission to happen between client and server, the client must fulfill the following conditions: